The First News Reading Activities

 Access to our archive of resources

-Your subscription to the printable resources also includes unlimited access to our archive of teaching materials, covering a huge range of topics and skills.
+Your subscription to the reading activities also includes unlimited access to our archive of teaching materials, covering a huge range of topics and skills.

 An indispensible classroom resource

-The First News printable resources transform our weekly newspaper into a unique and unrivalled teaching resource.
+The First News reading activities transform the newspaper into a unique and unrivalled teaching resource.

-Our literacy resources are great for individual work, but they also provide stimulus for group work, as well as material for debates and assemblies.
+Our literacy activities are great for individual work, but they also provide stimulus for group work, as well as material for debates and assemblies.